luringens/DoodleChess/docs/notes1.md

 We meet on Tuesdays (12:15-14:00) and Thursdays (14:15-16:00).
 We will take attendance every time.

-Tuesdays meeting room is the room we're in (TODO)
+Tuesdays meeting room is Høyteknologisenteret, Grupperom 205M3

 Thursdays meeting room is still a topic of debate.
 Possible places include:
 * Eirik's place